sarahciston/codingcare/posts/guide.md

 "No way, code is magic."
 {: .quote }

-–Samir Ghosh, they/them, UC Santa Cruz PhD Computer Science, USC Ahmanson Lab {: .quote .attrib }
+–Samir Ghosh, they/them, UC Santa Cruz Computer Science, USC Ahmanson Lab {: .quote .attrib }

 I believe in our power to reshape the world around us by experimenting wildly with the kinds of code, tools, aesthetics, and ethics we want to see.
 Although making a piece of code finally work certainly feels like magic, this so-called 'magic' does not come from men behind the curtains of big tech, hiding the keys while offering the hype of AI which says, "trust us, this this tech is too complicated for you" [or "if you only learned how to play the game our way."]
 Automated systems have always been deeply intertwined with humans in every way, from mechanical Turks to crowd labor outsourced to the Global South.
 No magic about it, just us.